MicrosoftDocs/VBA-Docs/api/Excel.AutoScaling.md

 # AutoScaling property (Excel Graph)

-True if Microsoft Graph scales a 3-D chart so that it's closer in size to the equivalent 2-D chart.
+True if Graph scales a 3-D chart so that it's closer in size to the equivalent 2-D chart.
 The RightAngleAxes property must be True.
 Read/write Boolean.

 _expression_. `AutoScaling`